timdrysdale/opal/README.md

 ## Installation

 ### Requirements
 You need a modern NVIDIA GPU and updated driver.
 CUDA 9.0 or later.
-Optix 6.0 or 5.1. gcc or Visual Studio (use a recent version, since it uses nested namespaces.
-I use g++ 7.4.0).
+Optix 6.0 or 5.1. gcc or Visual Studio.
 CMake 3.10

 ### Install Optix
 Download Optix from the [NVIDIA site](https://developer.nvidia.com/optix) and follow instructions to install it.

-**Do not use Optix 7**.
-It is not backward compatible and uses a completely different API.

-**Updated to Optix 6.0**.
+**Updated to Optix 6.0**
-It has been tested with the last Optix version, 6.5, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
+It has been tested with the last Optix version, 6.0, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
+With Optix 6.0 use CUDA 10.0 and requires a NVIDIA driver at least 418.30.

- With Optix 6.5
- use CUDA 10.1 and requires a NVIDIA driver at least 435.17.
-Follow exactly the same steps as below, but with Optix 6.5 and CUDA 10.1.

-With Optix 6.0
- use CUDA 10.0 and requires a NVIDIA driver at least 418.30.
 Follow exactly the same steps as below, but with Optix 6.0 and CUDA 10.0.

 With Optix 5.1.
 Basically you need to install CUDA first, which for Optix 5.1 should be 9.0